programmerphil88/iomedian/README.md

 Inferential Median Calculator for Ordinal Data

 Inferentially determines the median of ordinal (e.g. Likert) data.
 The input data is outrightly assumed to be ordinal in nature and not normally distributed.
-Performs a series of one-sample Wilcoxon Rank tests to inferentially ascertain where the ordinal data tends to gravitate. iom stands for "inferential ordinal median".
+Performs a series of one-sample Wilcoxon Rank tests to inferentially ascertain where the ordinal data tends to gravitate. iomedian stands for "inferential ordinal median".

 @param input A vector of ordinal data.
 Type: integer.